Behbiz/ReadmeBehbiz/README.md

 </div>

-##### My main characteristics are versatility, originality, audacity and resilience. :fire:

 -  **Web Development :** Certificate of Professionalism issued by the Spanish government.
 -  **Hobbies :** gardening 🌱 and gaze at the stars  🔭